Rodurite/WhitePapers/addressed vulnerabilities/on_chain_privacy.md

     – The escrow contract at deployment time.

 ### 1.3.2 Oracle Resolution
-The Rodurite Oracle, upon seeing a funded escrow, proceeds as follows:
+The Rodurite Oracle, upon seeing an **armed** escrow (signaling the seller has acted), proceeds as follows:
 a) Reads `listingHash` from the escrow contract.
 b) Looks up the corresponding listing record in Rodurite’s database.
 c) Retrieves from the database: